jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## The basics

-A *language generator* defines basic properties of your language, such as how indentation works. *Block generators* define how individual blocks are turned into code, and must be defined for every block you use.
+A *language generator* defines the basic properties of a language, such as how indentation works. *Block generators* define how individual blocks are turned into code, and must be defined for every block used.

 A language generator has a single entry point: `workspaceToCode`.
 This function takes in a workspace and:
 - Initializes the generator and any necessary state by calling `init`.